mkurian/kaamhai/README.md

 To build and deploy, run ./deploy.sh

-Host elasticsearch in default settings, configure TOMCAT_HOME env variable
+Host elasticsearch in default settings in the same host for now Configure TOMCAT_HOME env variable

 KaamHaiApp